Stuycs-K/finalprojectapcs-4-lin-ricky-mai-emily/PROTOTYPE.md

 Diagrams: Not needed.
 Nice to have features:
 -Losing and wining screen
--Animations
+~-Animations  ~ We decided that this feature wasn't necessary.
 -A scoreboard for the flags and time spent
 -Different difficulties
--Music and sharing your game
--Leaderboard
--Loading Screen
+~-Music and sharing your game  ~ We didn't know how to code this ~-Leaderboard  ~ We didn't know how to code this ~-Loading Screen  ~ We decided we did not need this